DistAlgo/distalgo/README.md

   DistAlgo root directory (the directory containing this file).

   Installation of DistAlgo is optional for running DistAlgo.
-You can install DistAlgo by using the Python 'distutils' module, or by adding the DistAlgo root directory to your `PYTHONPATH` environment variable.
+You can install DistAlgo by using the Python `distutils` module, by adding the DistAlgo root directory to your `PYTHONPATH` environment variable, or by using the Python package manager, `pip`.

-## Using 'distutils'
+## Using `distutils`

    To see full usage description, type: